 You might like to make some rules about polite speaking and conversation.
-It’s important to talk with your child about the rules so that he understands what’s expected.
+It’s important to talk with your child about the rules so that your child understands what’s expected.
 You can also use consequences.
-For example, you might create a consequence such as time-out for rude language.
+For example, you might create a consequence like loss of privilege for rude language.

 Positive talking and listening

 Being able to talk and listen well involves: